-A. A member of the school district community may raise an objection to the instructional materials used in the school district's education program.
-While the individuals recommending the selection of such material were duly qualified to make the selection and followed the proper procedure and observed the criteria for selection such material; the district must be ready to acknowledge that an error in selection may have been made despite this process.
-School employees regularly read and great numbers of reviews in the selection process, and occasional errors are possible.
+- A. A member of the school district community may raise an objection to instructional materials used in the school district's education program despite the fact that the individuals selecting such material were duly qualified to make the selection and followed the proper procedure and observed the criteria for selecting such material. - 1.
+The school official or employee receiving a complaint regarding instructional materials will try to resolve the issue informally.
+The materials will remain in use pending the outcome of the reconsideration procedure. - a.
+The school official or employee initially receiving a complaint will explain to the individual the board's selection procedure, criteria to be met by the instructional materials, and qualifications of those persons selecting the material. - b.

-1. The complainant will address the complain at the lowest organizational lever of licensed staff.
-Often this will be the classroom teacher.

-2. The school official or employee receiving a complaint regarding instructional or library materials will try to resolve the issue at the lowest organizational lever.
-The materials generally will remain in use pending the outcome of the reconsideration procedure.

-a.
-The school official or employee initially receiving a complaint will explain to the individual the district's selection procedure, criteria to be met by the instructional materials, and qualifications of those persons selecting the material.

-b.
 The school official or employee initially receiving a complaint will explain to the individual the role of the objected material in the education program, its intended educational purpose, and additional information regarding its use.
-In the alternative, the employee may refer the individual to the teacher-librarian who can identify and explain the use of the material.

-c.
-The school official or employee receiving the initial complaint will direct the complainant to complete the Request for Reconsideration of Instructional and Library Materials Form, and notify the building level principal of receipt of the complaint within two school days after the reconsideration form is received.
-Schools officials will offer to assist the complainant in completing the form, but if a complainant refuses to complete the form, the complaint will be deemed invalid and no further action taken.
+In the alternative, the employee may refer the individual to the media specialist who can identify and explain the use of the material. - 2.
+The employee receiving the initial complaint will advise the building principal of the initial contact no later than the end of the school day following the discussion with the individual, whether or not the individual has been satisfied by the initial contact.
+A written record of the contact is maintained by the principal in charge of the attendance center.
+Each building principal shall inform employees of their obligation to report complaints. - 3.
+In the event the individual making an objection to instructional materials is not satisfied with the initial explanation, the individual is referred to the principal or to the media specialist of the attendance center.
+If, after consultation with the principal or media specialist, the individual desires to file a formal complaint, the principal or media specialist will assist in filling out a Reconsideration Request Form in full and filing it with the superintendent.